SumoLogic/sumologic-content/Salesforce/README.md

   * `refreshToken`
     * Value: `sfdc_refresh_token`

 Increase the timeout to 15 minutes and save.
+Scheduling the Lambda is done in AWS Cloudwatch - see the bottom of this page.

 **AWS IAM**